xchopin/OpenLRW-scripts/README.md

 **This is a repository of different scripts used at [University of Lorraine](https://en.wikipedia.org/wiki/University_of_Lorraine) to populate the collections of the OpenLRW API.
 <br> <br>
-All these scripts are open-source, so feel free to edit/use them!**
+All these scripts are made for the Educational community, don't hesitate to contribute!**

 ## I. Requirements